 If you are unhappy about the care you, or someone you know has receive, you can make a formal complaint.

 Our patient experience survey has been co-produced with service users, family and carers, and staff to ensure that we ask about what is important to you.
-It consists of six questions that cover key areas including information, involvement, dignity and respect.
-Your feedback allows us to find out what we are doing well and where improvements can be made.
-We gather this information through paper questionnaires and real time feedback using iPads.
+It consists of seven must-ask questions that cover key areas including information, involvement, communication needs as well as the Friends and Family Test (“Overall, How was your experience of our service?”).

 We have volunteers who help us co-facilitate our interactive ‘SEE’ days by collecting qualitative feedback from staff, patients, their families and carers through informal discussions with volunteers about our services.